 The First Zane Grey Cabin

 Zane Grey first came to Rim Country in 1918.
 Two things happened: One, he met Babe Haught and the rest of the Haught family and two, he fell in love with the area.
-By 1921 he had his “lodge” under the Rim and came, most years, in the fall to hunt and write until 1929.
+By 1921 he had the original Zane Grey Cabin built which he always called his “hunting lodge” under the Rim and came, most years, in the fall to hunt and write until 1929.

 In 1929 he brought a film crew to Rim Country to film a bear hunt, apparently unaware that the hunting season had been changed.
 He attempted to get a special license but was denied.
 This disagreement led Grey to vow to never return to Arizona.
 The cabin was left abandoned for over 30 years.
 For several years Babe and Elma “Ellie” Haught looked after the cabin and Ellie continued to look after it even after Babe died until she was no longer able to spend the summers at their cabin.
 Eventually, time, the elements, and vandalism, reduced the cabin to a tattered shell.

 In 1963, Bill Goettl purchased the cabin and restored it with the intention of turning it into a summer place for his family.
 After Mr. Goettl died, his family turned it into a private museum.
 When people say they have seen the “original” cabin, this is generally the one they are talking about.